Congressional Legislators Hope to Restrict the Background Checks Landlords Use

 Local laws continue changing to restrict tenant screening

-From California to New York, local cities and even some states have begun banning or restricting tenant background checks.
+Local cities and some states, from California to New York, have banned or restricted tenant background checks.
 More than half a million people re-enter society after exiting prison every year, and these areas hope to provide more housing options to prevent homelessness and recidivism.
-Navigating these laws can be challenging for landlords—you may even think it unfairly ties your hand.
+Navigating these laws can be challenging for landlords who feel they unfairly restrict property safety.

-However, compliance matters for many reasons, and not just for expanding access to housing.
-If you run afoul of these laws, you could incur serious fines or lawsuits from affected rental applicants.
+However, compliance is necessary for many reasons, not merely for expanding access to housing.
+You could incur serious fines or lawsuits from affected rental applicants if you breach these laws.
 These issues can be expensive to resolve and time-consuming to litigate.
-Working with a background check company that furnishes reliable reports and supports your efforts to remain compliant can help you avoid these headaches altogether.
+Local and state-level changes continue to evolve, with some areas already restricting or banning tenant background checks to help reintegrate formerly incarcerated individuals into society and reduce homelessness.

 Keep yourself prepared for changes in the law

 Although the Housing FIRST Act is unlikely to become law soon, its introduction into Congress signals that a growing legislative movement has reached the federal level.
-More lawmakers have begun grappling with the need to find actionable responses to the housing crisis in states and local municipalities nationwide.
+More lawmakers grapple with the need to find actionable responses to the nationwide housing crisis in states and local municipalities.

-Although most areas still do not restrict background checks by landlords, that could change.
-Remember that monitoring for regulatory changes that could impact your work is vital.
-With the right screening partner and a clear understanding of the law, you can continue to screen and select the tenants that inspire your confidence.
+Most areas still do not restrict background checks by landlords, but that could change.
+Remember that monitoring for regulatory changes that could impact you is vital.
+With a clear understanding of the law, you can continue to screen and select the tenants that inspire your confidence.

 Michael Klazema